dvtiendat/Real-Estate-Analysis/README.md

 ## Real-Estate-Analysis

-A capstone project focusing on estate analysis and prediction
+A capstone project focusing on Vietnamese's real estate analysis and prediction

 ## Features